-Virginity seen as shameful, immature, and something a character needs to get over as soon as possible.
+Virginity is seen as shameful, immature, and something a character needs to get over as soon as possible.

 Due to a Double Standard that emphasizes male promiscuity and female chastity, this trope more commonly applies to males than females.
 Virginity is seen as something silly that men need to get past as soon as possible, while it is often shown as desirable in women.
 This trope is not gender-restricted, however.
 Female characters are shamed in this way occasionally, especially in high school settings.

 Related to Nature Abhors a Virgin, in which a character disclosing their virginity insures events will conspire to cure them of their shameful condition.
 The opposite is Nature Adores a Virgin, where virginity is seen as special and highly admirable.
 Contrast Slut-Shaming, where characters (usually female) are derided for promiscuity rather than virginity (although they can overlap despite all logic).
 See also Unexpected Virgin if a character's virginity elicits surprise.
 For the "logical" extreme of this trope, see Eunuchs Are Evil.
 Closely related to Sex as Rite-of-Passage.

 - Magna from Black Clover is occasionally subjected to this by Vanessa, who calls him a "virgin delinquent".
 Judging by his embarrassed denial whenever she does, she's probably right.

 - Four Knights of the Apocalypse downplays the trope.
 One of the ways Guinevere teases the sixteen-year-old Lancelot is by saying that she knows the kiss they had a few pages ago was his first.
 Lancelot unsuccessfully denies this, which makes him even more embarrassed.
 (Not that Guinevere has any room to judge someone's maturity.)
 It's also that he doesn't want her to have the satisfaction of knowing she stole his Sacred First Kiss.